mr-fanat/Quiz-app/README.md

 var allQuestions = [{question: "Who is Prime Minister of the United Kingdom?",
                     choices: ["David Cameron", "Gordon Brown", "Winston Churchill", "Tony Blair"], correctAnswer:0}];

+Main tasks which i need to implement:
+ - client side validation (to make sure that user answers each question before proceeding to the next question);
+ - add a "Back" button to allow user to go back and change answer.
+The user can go back up to the first question.